kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 LazyImage(url: URL(string: "https://example.com/cat.gif"))
 ```

 The formats are whatever Image I/O can read and the decoder recognizes as animated: GIF, APNG, animated WebP, and HEIC and AVIF sequences.
 There is no per-format code – ``Nuke/AnimatedImageSource`` reads the frame count, the delays, and the loop count from the container, and the rest is the same for all of them.
+A format Image I/O doesn't read is added the way any other format is, with an ``Nuke/ImageDecoding`` of your own: see [Image Decoding](https://kean-docs.github.io/nuke/documentation/nuke/image-decoding).

 ## Displaying Animations